ChiKhaPo: A Large-Scale Multilingual Benchmark for Evaluating Lexical Comprehension and Generation in Large Language Models: Limitations

 \section{Limitations}

+\paragraph{Benchmark coverage and quality} While \ProjectName~ covers 2700+ languages, this is restricted to the relatively simple word translation task; other tasks have more typical coverage compared to existing benchmarks.
+Further, \ProjectName~ is heavily reliant on public lexicons, specifically PanLex, which is known to be noisy for many languages.
+We note that while \ProjectName~ currently relies heavily on PanLex, GLOTLID, and FLORES+, it can integrate other lexicons and monolingual and parallel datasets in the future.
+Notably, the BOUQuET dataset \citep{andrews-etal-2025-bouquet,omnilingual2026}, covering 275 languages, was released after the completion of this work, and constitutes an additional high-quality source of parallel data.
-The quality of the benchmark is restricted by the available annotations in the lexicons we work with.
-This results in a number of shortcomings and avenues for future improvement, such as the following.

-\paragraph{Coverage, sense disambiguation, and synonymy} Lexicons do not have perfect coverage.
-Several languages may only have a few hundreds entries in available lexicons.
+\paragraph{Lexical coverage, sense disambiguation, and synonymy} Our benchmark is limited by the available annotations in the lexicons we work with.
+This results in a number of shortcomings and avenues for future improvement.
+Several languages may only have a few hundred entries in available lexicons.
 Further, models may output valid variants or synonyms that are not documented in our lexicons, potentially resulting in false negatives in \WordTranslationAbbreviation.
 Our lexicons also do not annotate word sense.
 This limitation may become problematic, e.g. in \WordTranslationInContextAbbreviation~ where only a particular word sense should be marked correct given a sentence.

 \paragraph{Morphological, syntactic, and complex semantic skills are out of scope.} Our benchmark focuses on evaluating lexical understanding in models.
 However, basic skills in a language also include understanding and producing appropriate morphological forms and appropriate word orders for utterances.
 Although these are important dimensions of the evaluation, we currently lack resources in the target languages to evaluate these skills in our benchmark.

 We hope that our experiments and benchmark motivate the further collection and refinement of lexicons, as well as other such resources in low-resource languages.
 In doing so, \ProjectName~ can enable richer evaluations of the basic linguistic skills of LLMs on a massively multilingual scale.